curl -Ls https://tools.buddybuild.com/UpdateSDK | sh

-SDK features for App Store and TestFlight Deployments
+SDK features for iOS App Store and TestFlight Deployments

-App Store installs have all buddybuild SDK features disabled except
+iOS App Store installs have all buddybuild SDK features disabled

-TestFlight builds deployed with buddybuild have all of the buddybuild SDK features that were enabled.
+TestFlight builds deployed by buddybuild have all of the buddybuild SDK features that were enabled.
 If you don’t want your TestFlight deployments to have these features, you must turn them off in the buddybuild dashboard and submit a new build to TestFlight.